BrianInGermany/mainandwine/index.md

 ## [**Join on Telegram**](https://t.me/mainandwine)
 - Please note you must do a Captcha on Telegram to prove you're human.
 - We use Telegram for group-functionality and data-protection reasons.
-  - We are not crazies. :)
+  - We are not crazies. :D

 ## Next Events
 ### Thursday English Lunchbreak